Hi! It's me, Sushrita Rakshit 👋

 It's me, Sushrita Rakshit!

-PhD Applications: I am applying for PhD positions in the Fall 2026 cycle!
+PhD Applications: I am applying for PhD positions this cycle (Fall 2026 start)!
 Please reach out to me if you see any compatibility in our research interests!

 NUTMEG is an alternative to MACE for identifying ground truth when groups of annotators systematically disagree.